mdang/world-of-tech/README.md

 ## Back-end

 ### Languages
-> 20 min
+> 15 min
 >
-> Why are there so many back-end languages and how does this affect what we're selling and training students for?
+> Why are there so many back-end languages and how does this affect what we're selling and training workers for?

 #### General